tecnico-sec/Java-Crypto-Details/README.md

 **Network and Computer Security**

-# Lab guide: Java Cryptographic Mechanisms
+# Lab guide: Java Cryptographic Subtleties

-## Goals
+Cryptography is more complex than just using certain functions; it is a field where details matter greatly.
+Selecting the right algorithm and key size, and correctly applying encryption modes, are crucial for real security.
+Small mistakes in these areas can lead to vulnerabilities.

+This lab guide emphasizes understanding security vulnerabilities and best practices in cryptographic implementations.
+It starts with a quick review of the Java Cryptography Architecture (JCA), covering essential cryptographic concepts like secure random number generation, key management, and encryption techniques.
+Through exercises, it explores symmetric and asymmetric encryption, block cipher modes (including ECB, CBC, and OFB), digital signatures with OpenSSL, and a file tampering exercise.

+The goals are:

-- Use the cryptographic mechanisms available in the Java platform;
+- Correctly use the cryptographic mechanisms available in the Java platform;
 - Perform attacks that exploit vulnerabilities introduced by the bad use of cryptography.

-## Introduction

-This laboratory assignment uses Java Development Kit (JDK) version 11 or later, running on Linux.
-It is recommended that you follow this assignment using the SeedsLabs virtual machine from previous classes.
+## Cryptography in the Java Platform

 The Java platform strongly emphasizes security, including language safety, cryptography, public key infrastructure, secure communication, authentication, and access control.
 The Java Cryptography Architecture (JCA), which is a major piece of the Java platform, includes a large set of application programming interfaces (APIs), tools, and implementations of commonly-used security algorithms, mechanisms, and protocols.
 It provides a comprehensive security framework for writing applications and also provides a set of tools to securely manage applications.